 Note: The following tasks are to be performed concurrent with an inspection at an operational fuel facility under the direction of a qualified inspector.
 Any unexpected findings or questions that you might have should be brought to the attention of the qualified inspector.

-Prior to the site visit, review the applicable inspection procedure(s), specific guidance in , previous inspection reports, FNMC Plan, and MC&A-related license conditions.
+Prior to the site visit, review the applicable inspection procedure(s), specific guidance in “MC&A Inspection Procedures” (ML081920186), previous inspection reports, FNMC Plan, and MC&A-related license conditions.

 Review the licensee’s recordkeeping system as described in the FNMC Plan and recordkeeping procedure(s).
 Discuss the recordkeeping system with the licensee.